Andy Cvercko: Dallas Cowboys

 In 1961, he started 10 games at left guard, splitting time with John Houser (4 starts).

 In 1962, he started all 14 games at left guard.
 In the second game against the Pittsburgh Steelers, he was called for a holding penalty that negated a 99-yard touchdown reception (at the time a league record) from Frank Clarke and because it was in the end zone, it was called a safety, which created a nine-point swing in the game and contributed to a 28–30 loss.

 On July 10, 1963, he was traded to the Cleveland Browns in exchange for a sixth round draft choice (#82-Jim Curry).

 Cleveland Browns

 In 1963, he appeared in 2 games as a reserve player.
 On September 17, he was waived to make room for guard Ted Connolly.

 Washington Redskins

 On September 25, 1963, he was signed as a free agent by the Washington Redskins, to replace injured guard Wiley Feagin.
 He appeared in 8 games as a reserve player.

 Personal life

 After football, he researched nuclear magnetic resonance at Argonne National Laboratories and worked as an electronic engineer at Motorola.
 On December 3, 2010, he died at his home in Rolling Meadows, Illinois.
-His brother Jack Cvercko was a football All-American in 1962 and was selected in the 1963 NFL draft, but a chronic knee injury prevented him from becoming a professional football player.
+His brother Jack Cvercko was a football All-American in 1962 and was selected in the 1963 NFL draft and 1963 AFL Draft, by the Green Bay Packers and San Diego Chargers, but a chronic knee injury prevented him from becoming a professional football player.